Youth Development Volunteer

 4) Building the capacity of community service providers – including teachers, religious leaders, and coaches – to implement youth programming focused on sexual and reproductive health, HIV/AIDS risk mitigation, job skills, healthy relationships, and life skills.

-5) Strengthening already existing BRO & GLOW clubs and forming new ones to support after-school “youth friendly” programming.
+5) Strengthening existing Boys Reaching Out (BRO) and Eswatini Girls Leading Out World (EGLOW) clubs and form new ones to support after-school “youth friendly” programming.

 Volunteers will be based in rural communities and partner with school colleagues and community partners to achieve the following objectives:

 1) Increase the knowledge and skills of in-school & out-of-school youth to improve their sexual and reproductive health and to reduce their risk of HIV/AIDS infection; and